celerity/celerity-runtime/docs/range-mappers.md

 Range mappers must fulfill certain requirements in order to be considered valid.

-- A range mapper must be _monotonous_, meaning that the result for any given work item must not change depending on the other items, i.e., the given input chunk.
+- A range mapper must be _monotonic_, meaning that the result for any given work item must not change depending on the other items, i.e., the given input chunk.
 Given the kernel domain `K`, a buffer domain `B` and a range mapper `r: K -> B`, it must hold that `for all a,b that are subsets of K: if a is a subset of b, then r(a) is a subset of r(b)`.